The University of Newcastle

 Courses included

 Information Technology (IT) delivers the skills needed to succeed in an interconnected society.
-IT is concerned with the application of technology to solve problems faced by business and wider society through developing, building and maintaining software systems.
-From delivering services and products, collecting and analysing information, to building healthy and connected societies through mobile and web applications, the Bachelor of IT is the language of the now and future!
+From delivering services and products, analysing information, to building healthy and connected societies through mobile and web applications, IT is the language of now and the future!

 Major as either an ICT Developer or ICT Professional.
 The program also includes courses in business analysis, computer-human interaction, databases, management, programming, systems analysis and design, web technologies.